2kwattz/CareerPilot/README.md

 3. JWT Tokens with conjuction of cookies implemented for verification of the users
 4. Added Extra layer of security using .DOTNEV
 6. Generalised pages like error 404 implemented incase user makes a typo mistake
-7. Seprate login spi created on /login route
+7. Seprate login api created on /login route
 8. User Authentication implemented ( Dashboard would only be visible if user is logged in) based on JWT and Cookies
 9. Logout system for a single device implemented using Local cookie method
 10. Successfully connected the application with the database for other pages such as feedback form, contact me form etc